 MnS consumer can request MnS producer to create an EP_transport instance for one or multiple EP_Application instance(s) of one or multiple NetworkSliceSubnet(s).

-The attribute “epApplicationRef” is used to specify a list of EP_N3 instances and EP_NgU instances aggregated to the EP_transport instance.
+The attribute “epApplicationRef” is used to specify a list of EP_N3 instances, EP_NgU instances and EP_F1U instances aggregated to the EP_transport instance.